esatterwhite/skyring/README.md

 Skyring ships with a single HTTP transport, but support custom transports.
 A `transport` is a named function that can be executed when a timer triggers.
-To register a transport, you can pass an array of named functions, or requireable paths to the skyring server constructor via via the `transports` option
+To register a transport, you can pass an array of named functions, or requireable paths to the skyring server constructor via via the {@link module:skyring/lib/transports|transports} option

 Optionally, for transports that need to perform some clean up work, a function property `shutdown` may be defined on the transport